tegacodes/DPN-flickr/README.md

 {"KEY":"YOUR_API_KEY", "SECRET":"YOUR_API_SECRET"}
 ```

-4. Install software requirements for this script by typing this command into the terminal
+4. Install software requirements for this script by typing this command into the terminal.
+You may choose to use a virtual environment (see below).

 `pip3 install -r requirements.txt`